nrkno/dotnetskolen/README_EN.md

 xUnit Test Project                          xunit                       [C#],F#,VB  Test/xUnit/Desktop/Web
 ```

-In addition to controlling what type of project you want to create with the `new` command, you have the option to control things like which language you want the project to be created for, and in which folder the project is created.
-To see all the options you have in `dotnet new`, you can run the following command
+In addition to specifying the type of project you want with the `new`-command, you can also control various options, such as the programming language for the project and the target folder where it will be created.

+To view all available options in `dotnet new`, run the following command

 ```bash
 dotnet new --help